General controls

 Non-Security Compliance Considerations:

-• Ethics: Deep fake weaponization and how system addresses and deals with it, protects against it and mitigates it
+• Ethics: Deep fake weaponization and how the system addresses and deals with it, protects against it and mitigates it

-• Human Control: any and all AI systems should be deployed with appropriate level of human control and oversight, based on ascertained risks to individuals.
+• Human Control: any and all AI systems should be deployed with appropriate levels of human control and oversight, based on ascertained risks to individuals.
 AI systems should be designed and utilized with the concept that the use of AI respects dignity and rights of individuals; “Keep the human in the loop” concept.
 See Oversight.

 • Discrimination: a process must be included to review datasets to avoid and prevent any bias.
 See Unwanted bias testing.